 If you have successfully secured the tenure of a local allotment plot be sure to pay your rent and carefully read their rules and regulations before you get started.
 You may have a secured site where you hold a key, be sure to keep it safe - You will be surprised at how many end up buried in the soil!

-Having an allotment not only gives you the satisfaction of growing but also peace & quiet, fresh air and escapism from everyday life and has a social scene too giving you the tonic you perhaps didn’t realise you needed!
-Making friends with your allotment neighbours’ opens up many an opportunity to share advice and experiences as well as the odd cuppa over the camping stove.
-If you plan to take holidays perhaps you can share a watering rota during hot weather…
+Starting a vegetable garden on your allotment not only gives you the satisfaction of growing but also peace & quiet, fresh air and escapism from everyday life and has a social scene too giving you the tonic you perhaps didn’t realise you needed!
+Even as a beginner, you are bound to make friends with your allotment neighbours, opening up opportunities to share advice and experiences and the odd cuppa over the camping stove.
+If you plan to take holidays perhaps you can share a watering rota during hot weather.

 …This is where crop rotation plays a part – All plants take water and nutrients offered by the soil in order to thrive and produce their fruits and therefore the soil needs nurturing too so that it can provide these essentials.